-- 1. DUI Checkpoint Trailer: A trailer used as a mobile office that provides shelter, access to Police Department computer systems, and restroom facilities on extended events. - (a) Description, quantity, capabilities, and purchase cost - (a) CARGO MATE TRAILER (custom built); cost: \$30,056, quantity: 1 - (b) Cargo Mate trailer is designed to house equipment for fatal collisions, DUI checkpoints and be readily available for community events. - (b) Purpose
+- 1. DUI Checkpoint Trailer: A vehicle used as a mobile office that provides shelter, access to the Police Department computer systems, and restroom facilities on extended events. - (a) Description, quantity, capabilities, and purchase cost - (a) CARGO MATE TRAILER (custom built); cost: \$30,056, quantity: 1 - (b) Cargo Mate trailer is designed to house equipment for fatal collisions, DUI checkpoints and be readily available for community events.

+- (b) Purpose

 - (a) To be used for DUI checkpoints, major traffic collision investigation response, critical incident call outs or community events.

 - (c) Authorized Use

 - (a) The DUI vehicle used by officers and staff who have been properly trained in the safe handling of the vehicle.
+The driver of the vehicle shall have a valid California drivers license.

 - (d) Lifespan

 - (a) Cargo Mate Trailer 15 years

 - (e) Fiscal Impact

 - (a) Annual maintenance cost of approximately \$2,800.

 - (f) Training

 - (a) Once completing a closed training course, the operator will drive the vehicle throughout the city with an experienced driver.

 - (g) Legal and Procedural Rules

 - (a) Use shall be in accordance with California State law regarding the operation of motor vehicles.